What is cash management?

 The components of cash management are:

-- Managing bank accounts: Managing bank account balances and determining the amount of excess cash not needed for company operations.
+- Managing bank deposit accounts: Managing bank account balances and determining the amount of excess cash not needed for company operations.

 - Monitoring receivables: Tracking the dollar amounts and due dates of receivable balances and following up on collections when necessary.